Special Educational Needs and Disabilities Co-ordinator: Mrs Miranda Brookfield

 Pupils with SEND must experience success in tasks and activities presented; and their work must be planned in order to match their level, interest, style and pace of learning.
 Activities must reflect high expectations, but should be broken down into small, achievable steps.

 Pupils generally work within the class setting, but there may be occasions when pupils are withdrawn for extra support or specific interventions.
 This decision is made by the SENCo in conjunction with the class teacher.
 Interventions may be small group or 1:1.

 Some pupils may have a work station and support from an LSP; this is usually relevant to pupils with an EHC plan.

 Pupils will be assessed regularly and their progress recorded, reviewed and evaluated.
 Intervention should be measurable and targeted specifically.

-Pupils identified with Social, Emotional & Mental Health needs are assessed using the Boxall Profile and Emotional Literacy Assessments and offered appropriate interventions which may include referral to INSPIRE if required.
+Pupils identified with Social, Emotional & Mental Health needs are assessed using the Boxall Profile and Emotional Literacy Assessments and offered appropriate interventions which may include referral to INSPIRE for short term placements if required.

-The school has two Family Links Champions who are deployed to support children and their families.
+The school has two Family Welfare Officers who are deployed to support children and their families.

-The Family Links Champions have drop in clinics 3 times a week for children who need a listening ear.
+The Family Welfare Officers have drop in clinics daily for children who need a listening ear.

-Children can be referred to the Family Links Champions via the SENCo, class teacher or parents.
+Children can be referred to the Family Welfare Officers via the SENCo, teachers, the child themselves or parents.
 A referral sheet must be completed and parental permission gained.

-The Family Links Champions run interventions for parents and children such as; Police Cadets, Mini Yoga, Emotion Coaching, Sparkles, Hear to Heart, Family Learning and reflection Time.
+The Family Links Champions run interventions for parents and children such as; Police Cadets, Mini Yoga, Emotion Coaching, Sparkles, Family Learning and reflection Time.